Motor-Ai/munkres-cpp/README.md

-For development purpose in the project implemented a variety of build targets.
+For development purpose in the project implemented several build targets.
 All of them help to continuously check correctness of algorithm implementation, performance, memory management, etc.
-To configure project in development mode ```-DMUNKRESCPP_DEVEL_MODE=ON``` option must be passed to CMake.
+To configure project in development mode checkout on ```devel``` branch.

 Launch of unit tests.
 The project contains unit tests to build and launch it performs the following steps: